lonnie-nguyen/JSON-java-private/README_Milestones.md

 - The method **tryAdvance** under the class **JSONObjectSpliterator** contains the logic to traverse the JSONObject's elements.

-To test the methods, a JUnit test has been added to JSONObjectTest:
+To test the methods, three JUnit tests have been added to JSONObjectTest:

 >testToStreamFilterMapCollect()

+>testToStreamEmptyJsonObject()

+>testNullJsonObjectToStream()

 The test checks the capabilities of the json stream by using filter, map, and collect methods provided by the stream library in java.